jed/tuple-stream2/README.md

 Returns a readable stream.

-`streams` is a required object or array of readable streams, each of which must already be sorted according to the `comparator`.
-To use an unsorted stream, first pipe it through something like [sort-stream2](https://github.com/jed/sort-stream2).
+`streams` is a required object or array of readable streams.

 `options` is an optional object that can contain the following key: